 Master Program

-The master program is designed to allow students to pursue studies both in Computer Science and in an engineering field of their choice.
+The master program is designed to allow students to pursue studies both in Computer Science and in an engineering field of their choice, providing a clear pathway for their academic development.
 For this reason, applicants are required to have knowledge in both of these areas.
 Ideally, students have either a bachelorʼs degree in Computational Engineering or an engineering degree with a strong computer science component.
 A good mathematical background is essential.
 The program requires a minimum of 2 years of engineering mathematics at the university level.
 Additionally, knowledge in numerical mathematics is strongly recommended.
-The master program takes a minimum of four semesters.
+The master program takes a minimum of four semesters, giving students a well-structured timeline for their studies.
 The main purpose of the last semester is the preparation of the masterʼs thesis.
 The thesis is intended to introduce students to research work at the university.

 Languages